yahoo/storm-yarn/README.md

 17:58:17.390 [main] INFO  com.yahoo.storm.yarn.TestIntegration - bin/storm-yarn shutdown ./conf/storm.yaml --appId application_1372121842369_0001
 </code></pre>

-If you want to skip the tests you can run
+If you want to skip the tests, please add ``-DskipTests ``.

     mvn package -DskipTests

 ### Deploy:

-After you build the whole project of storm-on-yarn, you need install storm-on-yarn and Storm on the Storm Client machine.
+After compiling and building the whole project of storm-on-yarn, next you need to install storm-on-yarn and Storm on the Storm Client machine, which is used for submitting the YARN applications to YARN ResourceManager (RM) later.

-Storm Client machine refers to the machine that will submit the YARN application to RM.

-You need copy packaged storm-on-yarn project to Storm Client machine, downloading the project of [storm-1.0.1](http://www.apache.org/dyn/closer.lua/storm/apache-storm-1.0.1/apache-storm-1.0.1.tar.gz). and put the decompressed project of storm-1.0.1 into same directory as the storm-on-yarn root directory.
+You need to copy the packaged storm-on-yarn project to Storm Client machine, downloading the project of [storm-1.0.1](http://www.apache.org/dyn/closer.lua/storm/apache-storm-1.0.1/apache-storm-1.0.1.tar.gz). and put the decompressed project of storm-1.0.1 into same directory as the storm-on-yarn root directory.

 As shown below,